His Majesty delivers a keynote address at the World Economic Forum in Davos, Switzerland

 This is why I need your help, your ingenuity and your practical skills to ensure that the private sector leads the world out of the approaching catastrophe into which we have engineered ourselves.

-The Prince of Wales, who has long spoken about the importance of environmental action and highlighted sustainability, last attended the World Economic Forum in 1992.
+His Majesty, who has long spoken about the importance of environmental action and highlighted sustainability, last attended the World Economic Forum in 1992.